-Modern Dentistry aims to restore normal comfort, function, aesthetics, phonation, and health to the patient.
-What makes Implantology unique is the ability to achieve this goal, however, the more teeth a patient loses the more challenging the task becomes [1].
-It is estimated that the number of dental implants used in the United States increased by more than 10 times from 1983 to 2002 and another five times from 2000 to 2005 [2].
-More than one million dental implants are performed each year [3].
-The high need and use of treatments related to implants result from the combined effect of several factors and the most important are: (1) aging population with longer life expectancy, and (2) age-related dental loss [3].
+In this context, it is estimated that the number of dental implants used in the United States increased by more than 10 times from 1983 to 2002 and another five times from 2000 to 2005 [4,5].
+More than one million dental implants are performed each year [6].
+The high need and use of treatments related to implants result from the combined effect of several factors and the most important are the aging population with longer life expectancy, and age-related dental loss [6].

-In this sense, one of the major causes of osteopenia in women over 60 years of age is estrogen deficiency.
+In this sense, one of the major causes of osteopenia in women over 60 years of age is an estrogen deficiency.
 This deficiency associated with aging causes an osteoporotic picture.
-A hormone replacement is necessary for an adequate treatment of the symptoms of menopause and to prevent possible osteoporosis [2,3].
-Some drugs help in the treatment of postmenopausal osteoporosis, they are calcitonin, bisphosphonates (BP) and the selective modulators of estrogen receptors [3].
-Thus, BP has been the best drug associated with significant improvement in the quality of life of patients with bone diseases such as Paget's disease, bone metastases, osteogenesis imperfecta, hypercalcemia and even severe osteoporosis [3].
+A hormone replacement is necessary for an adequate treatment of the symptoms of menopause and to prevent possible osteoporosis [5,6].
+Some drugs help in the treatment of postmenopausal osteoporosis, they are calcitonin, bisphosphonates (BP), and the selective modulators of estrogen receptors [6].
+Thus, BP has been the best drug associated with significant improvement in the quality of life of patients with bone diseases such as Paget's disease, bone metastases, osteogenesis imperfecta, hypercalcemia, and even severe osteoporosis [6].

 These drugs are used worldwide in cancer patients and are given intravenously as zoledronic acid (Zometa®).
 They can also be administered orally, such as alendronate (Fosamax®) and risedronate (Actonel®) for the treatment of postmenopausal osteoporosis [Duarte, Nociti, (2004)].
-In 2003, a side effect associated with the use of BP with oral manifestation called Osteonecrosis Associated with BP was described for the first time [4].
+In 2003, a side effect associated with the use of BP with oral manifestation called Osteonecrosis Associated with BP was described for the first time [7].

 In this context, osteoporosis is a prevalent global bone disease in human aging.
-BPs are commonly used as therapy because they influence calcium metabolism of hard and soft tissues.
+BPs are commonly used as therapy because they influence the calcium metabolism of hard and soft tissues.
 Mucosal and dermal ulceration with exposure of the underlying bone results from incomplete epithelial recovery due to reduced desmosome formation due to lack of available calcium.
-However, pathological situations, such as BP-related jaw osteonecrosis, have been described.
+However, pathological situations, such as BPrelated jaw osteonecrosis, have been described.
 This hypothesis states other situations that require intact functional desmosomes such as skin healing over chronic pressure points leading to pressure ulcers and hemidesmosomes such as epithelial seals in contact with titanium surfaces will have a higher prevalence of collapse among patients treated with BP.
-This can be proven by the decreased modulation of calcium ions due to BP and its effect on intercellular communicating junction formation [1].
+This can be proven by the decreased modulation of calcium ions due to BP and its effect on intercellular communicating junction formation [4].